 Even if you are shopping in this price range, don’t compromise on quality.
 Products like the Nomad from Strong Hand Tools, for example, can provide much value for many years, despite having a relatively low price tag.

 The working surfaces of welding tables at this price point are, generally speaking, smaller than tables over $1,000.

 A table vice is perfect for securing a workpiece in place and carrying out a neat welding job.
 However, on welding tables with small surface areas, a vice can take up too much space and reduce your efficiency.
 If the vice’s jaws reach the height of your chest, it is also too high to allow for practical use.

 C-clamps are a viable and versatile alternative to a bench vice, as you can clamp down an item anywhere on your table, providing that you have clamp slots that are big enough for your c-clamps.
 You can also use c-clamps to secure workpieces for many different joint types.

 This type of clamp is ideal for welding corner joints.
 If you want to fuse two pieces of metal at a right angle, there is no better option than a corner clamp.
 There are many different types of corner clamps, and they don’t fasten to the work surface.

 A welding table is essential for all steelworkers who value precision, safety, accuracy, comfort, and a level working surface.

-Before selecting a bench, consider the weight and other portability requirements, the size of your working surface, and the ideal height.
+Before selecting a welding table, consider the weight and other portability requirements, the size of your working surface, and the ideal height.
 Construction quality is always a crucial consideration, even if you purchase a worktop on the lower end of the price spectrum.

-Your bench can also feature accessories that can make life easier for you, including a vice and clamps to weld different joint types.
+Your welding table can also feature accessories that can make life easier for you, including a vice and clamps to weld different joint types.